 John Thune grew up in Murdo, South Dakota.
 His interest in politics was sparked at a young age after making five of six free throws during a freshman high school basketball game.
 He was later greeted by a spectator who said, “I noticed you missed one.”
-That spectator happened to be well-known sports enthusiast and South Dakota U.S. Representative Jim Abdnor.
+That spectator happened to be well-known sports enthusiast and then-South Dakota U.S. Rep. Jim Abdnor.
 The introduction was the start of a friendship that ignited John’s career in public service.

-John received his undergraduate degree at Biola University and his Master’s degree in Business Administration from the University of South Dakota.
-Upon completion of his Master’s Degree in 1984, he married Kimberley Weems, a native of Doland, South Dakota.
+John received his undergraduate degree at Biola University and his master’s degree in business administration from the University of South Dakota.
+Upon completion of his master’s degree in 1984, he married Kimberley Weems, a native of Doland, South Dakota.

 In 1996, with a shoestring budget and the support of family and friends, John won his first term as South Dakota’s lone member of the U.S. House of Representatives.
 John was reelected to a second term by the largest margin in South Dakota history.
 He returned again to Washington in 2001 to serve his third term in the House.

-In 2010, John was elected to serve a second term in the U.S. Senate in a rare unopposed race.
-He was only the third Republican and the only South Dakotan to run unopposed for the U.S. Senate since direct elections were created in 1913.
+In 2010, John was elected to serve a second term in the Senate in a rare unopposed race.
+He was only the third Republican and the only South Dakotan to run unopposed for the Senate since direct elections were created in 1913.
 John was elected to a third term in 2016.

-John and his wife Kimberley live in Sioux Falls, South Dakota, and they have two grown daughters and three grandchildren.
+John and his wife Kimberley live in Sioux Falls, South Dakota, and they have two grown daughters and four grandchildren.
 In his free time, John enjoys spending time with his family, pheasant hunting, and running.